CloudChi/FX-Framework/Script_Folders_Module.md

 - Buttons
   - Do not contain logic
-  - Call scripts in Public or Protected subfolders
+  - Call scripts in Public, Protected, or Dependencies subfolders
   - Not versioned
   - Display errors to the user
   - Only called by buttons on layouts